 INOPERABLE mixes GROUNDHOG DAY with medical horror such as HORROR HOSPITAL, X-RAY and especially CONVERGENCE.
 The result is a fast-paced, if at times confusing, film.
 It’s at it’s best when the characters are racing around the deserted building trying to escape from its murderous staff.
 The results when they do get their hands on somebody are convincingly nasty.
 Between their “surgeries” and the aftermath, there’s a lot of old school gore on display.

 Unfortunately, INOPERABLE isn’t as good at trying to explain just what is going on.
-Theories are tossed about such as the storm has caused some to go wrong at a local military research facility or that “it’s Hell or something like it”.
+Theories are tossed about such as the storm has caused something to go wrong at a local military research facility or that “it’s Hell or something like it”.
 It is all explained at the end, but some people are going to be very unhappy with the explanation.

 While it could have easily been a lot better, INOPERABLE is still an enjoyably blood-soaked film.
 Rent it with some friends and have a blast.

 ITN Distribution will release INOPERABLE on DVD and VOD 2/6/2018.